 Students are introduced to the properties and functions of different wireless networks.
 Topics like antenna placement, cellular technology and signal spread are explored.

 Graduates of MSEE programs can become technical specialists in the sub-field of their choice.
 They may also take on supervisory roles or focus on product research and development.
-The highest-earning ten percent of electrical engineers earned an estimated annual salary of $126,810 as of May of 2009, according to the BLS.
+The highest-earning ten percent of electrical engineers had a salary of $143,200 or higher as of May 2014, according to the BLS.

 Continuing Education Information